Colon Cancer Screening

 Colon cancer survivors and individuals with a family history of colon cancer should also schedule regular screenings, regardless of their age.
 These individuals might also benefit from more frequent screening tests.

 Because colon cancer is one of the only cancers that can be easily and reliably detected in people who do not have symptoms, Moffitt Cancer Center encourages individuals to stay up-to-date with their screenings.
-We offer several simple and virtually risk-free screening options, including colonoscopies and high-sensitivity blood tests, which can detect colon cancer in its earliest stages.
 If the results of a colon cancer screening test show the presence of a precancerous polyp or cancerous lesion, our expert oncologists can develop an individualized treatment plan.